-- 1. The AVP/DOS will notify the student in writing and by telephone and/or email that an administrative withdrawal is under consideration. - 2.
+- A. Administrative Withdrawal is used by the Associate Vice President/Dean of Students (AVP/DOS) to involuntarily withdraw a student from the College when a withdrawal is deemed to be necessary to protect the health, safety, or integrity of the learning environment. - B. Procedures for Administrative Withdrawal - 1.
+The AVP/DOS will notify the student in writing and by telephone and/or email that an administrative withdrawal is under consideration. - 2.
 After notification to a student of a potential administrative withdrawal, an individual assessment will be conducted by BERT, which will provide a recommendation to the AVP/DOS who will decide whether an administrative withdrawal is warranted.
-The assessment will be based on a reasonable judgment that relies on the best available objective evidence, to ascertain: the nature, duration and severity of the risk; the probability that the potential injury will

-- actually occur; and whether reasonable modifications of the College policies, practices, or procedures will mitigate the risk. - 3.
+The assessment will be based on a reasonable judgment that relies on the best available objective evidence, to ascertain: the nature, duration and severity of the risk; the probability that the potential injury will actually occur; and whether reasonable modifications of the College policies, practices, or procedures will mitigate the risk. - 3.
 In cases where BERT is unable to make an individual assessment, or the assessment is inconclusive, the BERT Chair will inform the AVP/DOS and recommend a formal assessment.
 The AVP/DOS will make a determination based upon the best available objective evidence, or request a formal assessment as recommended. - 4.
 The AVP/DOS will discuss the administrative withdrawal and/or the requirement of a formal assessment with the student.
 If a formal assessment is required, the AVP/DOS will inform the student whether a non-punitive temporary separation from the College is required pending the outcome of the formal assessment.
 The student will be informed of all appeal procedures.
 The AVP/DOS will document the discussion and decision in a letter that will be provided to the student as well as a copy of this Policy and Procedures. - 5.
 It is the student's responsibility to arrange for a formal assessment when notified by the AVP/DOS that it is required.
 The College will furnish a list of area providers to the student. - 6.
-Following an individual assessment or formal assessment that results in the determination that a student poses a direct threat to the health and/or safety of others, the College must communicate to the student the exact circumstances, including timetables if applicable, that would cause the student to no longer be considered a direct threat, and the conditions that would allow the student to return to the College. - 7.
-After it is determined through an individual assessment or formal assessment that a student poses a threat, the student is afforded due process (i.e., notice of the imposed action, the opportunity to present information on his or her behalf, and a right to appeal).
+Following an individual assessment or formal assessment that results in the determination that a student poses a direct threat to the health and/or safety of others, the College must communicate to the student the exact circumstances, including timetables if applicable, that would cause the student to no longer be considered a direct threat, and the conditions that would allow the student to return to the College.

+- 7. After it is determined through an individual assessment or formal assessment that a student poses a threat, the student is afforded due process (i.e., notice of the imposed action, the opportunity to present information on their behalf, and a right to appeal).
 The College may, as an alternative to administrative withdrawal, place other conditions on the student's participation (for example, participate only in online classes), as the College deems appropriate to protect the safety of others.
 The assessment will continue even if the student voluntarily withdraws and the outcome will be documented in the secured College tracking system. - 8.
 In addition to the procedures set forth above, the following apply to students with disabilities: - a.
 The College will comply with all obligations under Section 504 of the Rehabilitation Act of 1973, as amended, and Title II of the Americans with Disabilities Act. - b.
 When conducting an informal assessment through BERT or when requiring a formal assessment, the AVP/DOS will confer with individuals who have indepth knowledge of, and experience in, the area of the student's disability and behavior, if applicable.